-I'm in my 50s and I cycle every day - these are the benefits I've experienced after nearly 4 years on the road
+I'm in my 50s and I cycle every day - these are the benefits I've found after almost 5 years on the road

-Cycling every day has so many benefits for your physical and mental health, as writer Tamara MC reveals to woman&home
+The idea of cycling every day might seem like a challenge, but it has so many benefits for mental and physical health, as writer Tamara MC reveals to woman&home

-Cycling is one of the best forms of exercise around.
-It's cardio activity, which is great for improving your heart health whilst also being low-impact, making it easy on the joints and bones.
+Cycling every day is a great cardio activity for improving your heart health while keeping your bones free from heavy impact.
+It can be a challenge for the heart and light relief for your joints.
 The fresh air is another plus, as is the freedom it can offer you.
-I should know, I've been cycling every day for the last four years, come rain or shine.
+I should know, I've been cycling every day for the last five years, come rain or shine.

-However, at 51 years old - following multiple bouts of illness, leg injuries, and heartbreak in the last few years alone - I'm riding my bike more than ever before.
-Sure, occasionally I miss a day on the road, but mostly, I tie my shoes, slather myself in stinky sunscreen, pop my helmet on, and blaze out the door.
+At 52 years old, following multiple bouts of illness, leg injuries, and heartbreak in the last few years, I'm riding my bike more than ever before.
+I tie my shoes, slather myself in stinky sunscreen during the summer, pop my helmet on, and blaze out the door.
 I’ve learned a lot about myself in that time.
-Here, I share my advice and my learnings along the way - suitable for anyone looking to do cycling as a workout or take up cycling for beginners.

 What I learnt cycling every day

-Toward the end of 2019, I tore my hamstring flying down a flight of stairs to hand my grown-up son his water bottle.
-Before that point, I was running every day almost and enjoying all the benefits of running out there, but I couldn't even run two feet with the tear.
-Recovery was slow - I kept thinking just one more week, one more week and I'd be able to jog again, but that didn't happen.
-This was when I remembered my trusty, rusty bike.
+Toward the end of 2019, I tore my hamstring falling down a flight of stairs to hand my grown-up son his water bottle.
+Before that point, I was walking 30 minutes a day and enjoying all the benefits of running there were to be had, but I couldn't even run a few metres with the tear.
+Recovery was slow - I kept thinking just one more week and I'd be able to jog again, but that didn't happen.
+Of course, I still had my trusty bike.

-Despite having a torn hamstring, I could still ride.
-I decided I’d build up my hamstring muscle by riding my bike.
-It took 10 months for it to heal enough to jog my first ½ mile but even after I started jogging, I kept on cycling.
+I decided to build up my hamstrings by riding my bike.
+It took 10 months for the muscle to heal enough to jog half a mile, but even when I was back to running, I kept on cycling.

-Like many people when the pandemic hit, I contracted Covid-19 - except I became very sick, running a 104°F temp for days and subsequently suffering from multiple secondary infections.
-Still, I rode.
-Cycling would help with my cardiovascular health and help me pull through the sickness with healthier lungs, I believed.
+When I contracted Covid-19 during the pandemic, I became very sick, running a 104°F temperature for days and subsequently suffering from multiple secondary infections.
+When I was starting to get better, I rode.
+I believed cycling would help with my cardiovascular health and pull me through the sickness with healthier lungs.

-It's a recovery strategy that works for many people, says triathlon coach and cycling specialist Brian Maiorano.
-"People need some cardio activity while recovering from injury and cycling is a great choice because it's not weight-bearing on the legs," he says.
+While everyone is different, this recovery strategy works for many people, says Brian Maiorano, a triathlon coach and cycling specialist.
+"People need some cardio activity while recovering from injury, and cycling is a great choice because it's not weight-bearing on the legs," he says.
 "There's no explosive force such as that caused by running or sports where we jump.
 This results in less strain on the legs as well."

 2. Cycling helped me get through heartbreak

 Going cycling every day even helped me work through heartbreak.
-Three months into the pandemic, my boyfriend (who I regularly cycled with) and I split.
-Suddenly, I was single and alone since my kids are grown up and I'm an empty nester.
-At first, I missed my ex on my rides but then I realized cycling was magically mending my broken heart.
-I felt stronger with each bike ride and more solid in myself despite the ground feeling so shaky.
+Three months into the pandemic, my boyfriend and I split.
+Suddenly, I was single and alone for the first time in years, as my kids have grown up now.

-I installed Strava (one of the best fitness apps as reviewed by the woman&home team) on my phone to record my rides.
+I installed Strava (one of the best cycling apps, as reviewed by the woman&home team) on my phone to record my rides.
 Before I knew it, cycling became a personal challenge.
 I didn’t want to miss a day and mess up my record of riding every day, rain or shine, sickness or health.
+The consistency did wonders for my mental wellbeing.

 3. Cycling is a commitment

 Even if you’re afraid to commit to a relationship, you can’t be afraid to commit to your bike.
-My bike is my bestie and I have a date to ride her daily.
+My bike is my bestie, and we see each other every day.
 Commitment is work and a choice, and even on days when I don’t feel like riding, I shove myself out the door because I’ve made a promise to myself.
 I must ride.
 No excuses.
-No talking myself out of it.

-The good news is that as soon as I start riding, all my angst falls away.
+As soon as I start riding, all my anxiety falls away.
 I’m right where I’m supposed to be - on my bike.
-The “before” can be difficult but you must train your brain to do it anyway and to remember the “after” feels sublime.
-You feel like a million bucks after a ride.
+The “before” can be difficult, but you must train your brain to do it anyway and to remember the “after” feels sublime.
+I feel like a million bucks after a ride.

 4. There's no such thing as bad weather